nnamdiib/buba-game/README.md

 Simple shooter game made using the Pygame library.

 Known bugs:

 	- Creating instances of BadGuy class duplicates the ENEMYIMG and creates a separate varibale for each instance.

-	- Creating instances of BadGuy class duplicates the ENEMYIMG and creates a separate varibale for each instance.